Index Modulation for Modulation on Conjugate-Reciprocal Zeros (IM-MOCZ): Proposed IM-MOCZ

 This produces $2^{N-K}$ phase-rotated codebooks that are uniformly spaced.
 Each codebook index $i$ is associated with a unique binary sequence.
 In this work, the sequence is defined by the $(N-K)$-bit binary representation of $i-1$, with the most significant bit corresponding to $b_1$.
 Selecting a codebook implicitly conveys the first $N-K$ information bits without increasing the number of polynomial coefficients transmitted.
 An example is illustrated in Fig. \ref{fig:IM-MOCZ_CodebookEx}.
+In addition to the angular placement of the zeros, the radial placement also plays an important role in IM-MOCZ performance.
+Following \cite{MOCZ}, the optimal radius is chosen as $R = \sqrt{1+2\lambda\sin(\pi/K)}$, where $\lambda$ balances the radial and phase separation of the codebook zeros.
+This dependence on $K$ is particularly important in IM-MOCZ, since varying $K$ directly affects the complex zero distribution across sectors.